udaylunawat/Data-Science-Projects/agentic_data_analysis/agentic_data_analysis/README.md

 cp .env.example .env  # Update with your Google API key and any other required settings
 ```

+**Note:** In `root_agent.py`, the path to the CSV file is hardcoded due to issues with data loading in Google ADK.
+The setting is data agnostic, so feel free to change it if needed.

 ---

 ## Usage Example